grallucas/LLTM/README.md

-LLM Core
+LLTM
 ===

-This branch contains the core LLM implementation along with LLM guardrails for language learning.
+This repo contains the implementation of LLM guardrails for language learning.

 Llama.cpp is used for inference.

 Currently, this code can only be run on [Rosie](https://msoe.dev/).

+NOTE: a lot of imports may now be broken after the project restructure.
+Feel free to update imports.

 ## How to Run Repo Notebooks in the Browser